 The aim is for both types of car to be able to compete against one another in FIA WEC and the 24 Hours of Le Mans, as well as in the US series, the IMSA WeatherTech SportsCar Championship, of which the 24 Hours of Daytona is the highlight.

-In 2021, only the Le Mans Hypercars are authorised to compete, with an exception made for private, former LMP1 cars such as the one used by Alpine Elf Matmut Team.
+In 2021, only the Le Mans Hypercars were authorised to compete, with an exception made for private, former LMP1 cars such as the one used by Alpine Elf Endurance Team.
 Based on the principle of performance windows, where minimum and maximum values are set for areas such as power (500kW), weight (1,030kg) and aerodynamics, the Hypercar regulations give manufacturers complete autonomy in designing their own prototype, with the freedom to opt for different types of architecture.
-This approach has already convinced Toyota Gazoo Racing, Glickenhaus Racing and ByKolles Racing to commit to the category this year, before Peugeot Sport joins them in 2022.
+This approach has already convinced Toyota Gazoo Racing, Glickenhaus Racing and Peugeot Sport to commit to the category, before Ferrari and Vanwall join them in 2023.
 Like the LMP1 class, both hybrid and non-hybrid power units with transmission to either rear or both axles are allowed.
 Balance of Performance (BOP) will ensure sporting equality is observed between the different models entered.

-Starting in 2022, the Hypercar category will be opened up to manufacturers that have chosen to compete according to the LMDh regulations.
+Starting in 2022, the Hypercar category is opened up to manufacturers that have chosen to compete according to the LMDh regulations.
 These regulations will feature a shared technical base, requiring the use of a certain number of standard parts.
 The chassis, for example, must be provided by one of the following four manufacturers: Dallara, Multimatic, Ligier or Oreca.
-The hybrid system on the rear transmission will also be shared.
+The hybrid system on the rear transmission is also shared.
 Each manufacturer may however design their own bodywork and their own engine.
 As with the hybrid Le Mans Hypercars, the LMDh cars will boast a total power (combustion engine + hybrid system) of 500kW for a minimum weight of 1,030kg, once again with BOP ensuring equivalent performance outcomes.
-Porsche, Audi and Acura have already announced that they will be returning to Endurance with LMDh cars.
+Porsche (2023), BMW (2023), Acura (2023), Cadillac (2023), Alpine (2024) and Lamborghini (2024) committed or will commit to the category.

 - Minimum weight: 1,030kg